gatsbyjs/gatsby/docs/docs/debugging-replace-renderer-api.md

 ### 2. Move their `replaceRenderer` functionality to your `gatsby-ssr.js` file

-You'll need to manually combine the `replaceRenderer` functionality from your plugins into your `gatsby-ssr.js` file.
+You'll need to override your plugins' `replaceRenderer` code in your `gatsby-ssr.js` file.
 This step will be different for each project, keep reading to see an example.

 ## Example